ePages-de/epages-devportal/_posts/2020/2020-05-19-background-processing-in-rails-applications.md

 Having those things in mind, we decided to use Sidekiq::Worker to create the jobs and Sidekiq as the queuing backend.
 Amongst many nice features, we found these very useful:

-- the [retry mechanism](https://github.com/mperham/sidekiq/wiki/Error-Handling#configuration){:target="_blank"} that allows to a add custom logic when an exception is raised inside a worker
+- the [retry mechanism](https://github.com/mperham/sidekiq/wiki/Error-Handling#configuration){:target="_blank"} that allows to add custom logic when an exception is raised inside a worker
 - the ability to programmatically [retrieve real-time information](https://github.com/mperham/sidekiq/wiki/API){:target="_blank"} about jobs and queues
 - the [web UI to monitor jobs](https://github.com/mperham/sidekiq/wiki/Monitoring){:target="_blank"} which can be enabled by just adding a few lines of code